abbeytowse/GATO365_Canvas_Questions_Algorithm/README.md

 #### Currently this code cannot upload/add images to quiz questions.
 ### imsmanifest.xml :
 #### This code is currently not needed to upload a quiz to Canvas.
 No need to run or include in the .zip file.
 May be of interest in the future if images can be uploaded.
+### assessment_metadata.xml :
+#### This code is currently not needed to upload a quiz to Canvas.
+No need to run or include in the .zip file.
+May be of interest in the future to indicate quiz deadlines, shuffle answers, etc. via the XML code.
+Likely easier to set these settings manually.